marwan5050/Trending-Media/README.md

 - The Trending Media application is designed to be responsive, adapting to various screen sizes and devices.

   Feel free to explore the application and interact with its different features.

+# Features
+- #Authentication: Users can register, login, and logout to access the application.